ahumphreys87/backbone.marionette/docs/marionette.layoutview.md

 The prototype chain of LayoutViews is:

-`Backbone.View > Marionette.AbstractView > Marionette.ItemView > Marionette.LayoutView`
+`Backbone.View > Marionette.AbstractView > Marionette.View

 Consequently, every property on each of those Classes must be avoided as Region names.
 The most common issue people run into is trying to name their Region *"attributes"*.
 Be aware